shellywanamaker/shellywanamaker.github.io/_posts/2017-08-11-Adjusting-peak-boundaries.md

 ---

 ### Before I export my data from Skyline for data analysis, I have the following final things to do:
-  * Adjust peak boundaries
+  * Adjust peak boundaries as necessary
-  * Determine if any .raw files should be discarded, based on poor-quality data and those that I re-ran & re-made
-  * Look @ all blank runs to see if there are any weird signals
-  * Check out blank samples

-#### Adjusting peak boundaries
+  * Remove transitions that do not align with the predicted RT.
+Remove any peaks that do not have at least 2 transitions.

 Some helpful keyboard shortcuts:
   * Scroll between replicates: Ctrl+Up or Ctrl+Down